CI-Connect/tutorial-photodemo/README.md

 Goals for this tutorial:

-1. using the HTTP file service on Stash to store and retrieve data
+1. use the HTTP file service on Stash to store and retrieve data
-2. storing results into Stash for quick visualization of results in a web browser
+2. store results into Stash for quick visualization of results in a web browser
-3. creating a Python "virtualenv" to distribute custom Python libraries across the grid with your job
+3. create a Python "virtualenv" to distribute custom Python libraries across the grid with your job

 Login to OSG Connect